nano- [NA noh], nan-, nanno-, -nania

 nanowatt

-2. A bryozoan heterozooid that has only one tentacle.
-Bryozoan are members of the phylum Bryozoa: the moss animals, a phylum of minute, mosslike marine and freshwater creatures, with distinct alimentary canals, that form permanent colonies and reproduce by budding.
+In invertebrate zoology, a dwarf zooid; a bryozoan heterozooid that has only one tentacle: Nanozooids belong to the "bryozoan" that are members of the phylum Bryozoa, the moss animals, which is a phylum of minute, mosslike marine and freshwater creatures with distinct alimentary canals that form permanent colonies and reproduce by budding.

 Additional topics are available at Nanotechnology: Index of Articles.